 Call me superstitious, but since 2004 I’ve listened to the same song on my way to an interview.
 I’ve talked about India.Arie before.
 I learned about her thanks to the Oprah Winfrey Show, and ever since I saw her perform Video on Oprah’s stage I’ve loved her.
 Her music speaks to the very depths of my soul.
 She has a song called Strength, Courage, and Wisdom that I’ve used as my mantra any time I need to present my very best self.
 It works.

 Over the years, especially this past year or so, I’ve added other types of music to my interview playlist.
 I’m really digging gospel and contemporary Christian music for the specific job interview scenario.
-I don’t listen to it all the time, but there is something about the way black people sing that infuses me with awe and inspiration.
+I don’t listen to it all the time, but there is something about this genre of music that infuses me with awe and inspiration.
 (Side note: I’ve always loved soul and R&B music.
 I grew up listening to Michael and Janet Jackson, Boyz II Men, and Tevin Campbell.
 Can we talk for a minute?
 My wedding song was Grace by MeShell Ndegeocello.
 I’ll give you five bucks if you even know who she is.)
-I told a girlfriend once over IM that sometimes I think I should have been born black.
-I already have the “ghetto” booty. 😉 Needless to say, she laughed.
-But seriously.
-My music collection is mainly by black artists, with the exception of my boyfriend John Mayer.

 So, whatever type of music you listen to, create a playlist of songs that make you feel good and remind you of what you have to offer the world.
 If you can focus on the music on your way to an interview, you can take some of the focus off of your sweating.
 You already know you should arrive to your interview a few minutes early, so use some of that time to center yourself.
 Listen to your best I am awesome, hear me roar song one more time before you get out of the car, take some deep breaths, say a prayer, chant something, etc. Whatever it is that you do, do it.
 Align your mental state with your intention and the outcome that you desire.